 The Marketing department executes steps and strategies pre-prepared for this function.

-Marketing is what you say and how you say it when you want to explain how awesome your product is and why people should buy it.
+Marketing is what you say and how you say it to explain how fantastic your product is and why people buy it.

 The main differences between Customer Development and Marketing (Customer development vs. marketing).